 Cavalier King Charles Spaniels, like most other dogs, will happily put almost anything in their mouth!
 Unfortunately, a number of households as well as outdoor materials, can be poisonous to your pet.

 Call your vet immediately if you suspect your Cavalier may be poisoned.
 Though dog health problems symptoms can vary, common signs of poisoning include vomiting, convulsions, stumbling, and collapse.

 At a minimum, keep your Cavalier King Charles Spaniel away from these common plants and materials:

 - Chocolate (theobromine in chocolate is toxic to dogs)

 - Apple seeds, cherry pits, and similar items

 - Anti-freeze and pesticides

-- House plants including aloe vera, dieffenbachia, draecena, asparagus fern, rubber plant, schefflera, and poinsettia
+- House plants including aloe vera, dieffenbachia, dracaena, asparagus fern, rubber plant, schefflera, and poinsettia

 - Outdoor plants including azalea, rhododendron, hibiscus, and lily of the valley

-Do not give your Cavalier King Charles Spaniel over-the-counter drugs without consulting your veterinarian!
-Common medications such as Aspirin, Tylenol, Advil and Nuprin, among others, can be dangerous and even poisonous to your dog!
+Do not give your Cavalier King Charles Spaniel over-the-counter drugs without consulting your veterinarian because common medications such as Aspirin, Tylenol, and Advil, among others, can be dangerous and even poisonous to your dog!